ferdium/ferdium-app/CONTRIBUTING.md

 ### Install dependencies

-Run the following command to install all dependencies, and link sibling modules with Ferdi.
+Run the following command to install all dependencies, and link sibling modules with Ferdium.

 ```bash
 npm i